Cipher-Daemon/Windows/Built-in-Packet-Capture.md

 # pktmon

 pktmon is a built in utility to capture network packets.
 By default the program saves the file with the name of Pktmon.etl.
-Also the program can only write
+By default the program can only write up to 512 MB and will overwrite old entries once it reaches its max file size.

 ## My Useful Commands: